 I’d like to thank David Petrie and Pavla Milerski for activities which they allowed me to incorporate into the presentation, and Anna Ermolenko and Tim Julian for other ideas which didn’t make it in in the end.
 If you’d like more ideas, you can watch David’s webinar on writing skills for exam practice.
 Being connected to a network of such helpful teachers is so useful.
 Thank you!

 Many of the activities should be self-explanatory, but if not, you can watch the recording to find out how to run the activity.
 If you’re a BELTA member, you can watch recordings of webinars from the past six months.
 Anyone can watch older webinars from the series.
-My recording should be freely available to all from July 2016.
+My recording is here:

 I’d be interested to hear how you use the activities in your own classrooms, and what adaptations you needed to make to fit your context.

 At IATEFL Harrogate I watched a presentation which went a long way towards answering a question I posed on this blog a while back: How can we help Arabic learners with their huge problems with spelling in English?
 It was given by Emina Tuzovic, and she kindly agreed to write a guest post sharing her tips for my blog.
 What with one thing and another, it’s been a while in coming (she finished it for me 6 months ago!) but I hope it was worth the wait!

 A couple of tips on how to improve spelling in Arabic learners

 Any TEFL teacher who has experience teaching Arabic learners is acquainted with the difficulties they face when it comes to spelling.
 I would like to share some spelling tips which helped my Arabic students improve this skill.